-Merge/coordinate operators are optional, while compute operators must be specified (see Table~\ref{tab:requireds}).
-If a particular operation label does not contain a merge operator, the \edge{} machinery applies the compute operator to every point in the iteration space.

-For example, the gather step in \bfs{} (\bfs{} Example~\ref{sidebar:full_edge_bfs}, Equation~\eqref{seqn:advancef}) \emph{needs} the intersection ($\cap$) operator on the map action to execute efficiently.
+For example, the gather step in \bfs{} (\bfs{} Example~\ref{sidebar:full_edge_bfs}, Equation~\eqref{seqn:advancef}) \emph{needs} the intersection ($\cap$) operator on the \maptxt{} action to execute efficiently.
 Intersection will ignore all $s$ points in the iteration space where $F_{s}$ contains an empty value of $\infty$. \edge{} guarantees that points that survive intersection will be non-empty (i.e., non-infinite) values.
-If we remove the merge operator such that the expression becomes:
+If we remove the \merge{} operator such that the expression becomes:

-then the $+$ compute operator will add infinity from empty values in $F$ to the edge weights in $G$\@.
-Note that the above expression assumes the default merge operator of $\mathbbm{1}$ (pass-through).
-While this will still produce a valid result in this particular scenario, the implementation cannot take advantage of the optimization opportunity to only process effectual computations.
+then the $+$ \compute{} operator will add infinity from empty values in $F$ to the edge weights in $G$\@.
+Note that the above expression assumes the default \merge{} operator of $\mathbbm{1}$ (pass-through).
+While this will still produce a valid result in this particular scenario, the implementation cannot take advantage of the optimization opportunity to only process effectual computations (\designgoal{goal:opt}).